noir-lang/book/src/language_concepts/data_types.md

 }
 ```

-Note that currently Noir only supports arrays with integer or Field elements.
+Note that currently Noir only supports arrays with integer or `Field` elements.

-> **Example:** An array of Field types cannot be grouped together with an array of Integer types.
+> **Example:** An array of `Field` types cannot be grouped together with an array of integer types.

 #### Structs